Frequently asked charges questions

 When will I get my first higher bill?

-If you don’t have a water meter, your 2025-26 bill will arrive between February and March.
+If you don’t have a water meter, your should have received your bill between February and March.

-For water meter customers, you’ll start seeing changes to your next bill from April onwards.
+For water meter customers, you’ll start seeing changes to your next bill now.

-Your instalments may go up based on our new prices.
+If you pay by payment plan, your instalments may have already gone up based on our new prices.
 We usually check and adjust your payments.
 This is in line with how much water you’ve used and what we think you’ll use for the year ahead.
-From April, we'll reassess your plan every six months instead.
+We'll now reassess your plan every six months instead.
 This will make sure bills are as accurate as possible and that we’re not under or overcharging you.

 Why are the increases different depending on my tariff?

-Are all parts of the bills (fixed charges and unit rates) going to increase in the same way?
+Have all parts of the bills (fixed charges and unit rates) increased in the same way?

-No, different increases are applied to different parts of the bill.
-Our unit rates for variable charges are generally increasing by the same percentage.
-This across each tariff type.
-Though there are different rate increases for water service and for wastewater service.
-Fixed charges are increasing by a higher percentage than variable ‘unit rate’ charges.
+No, different increases have been applied to different parts of the bill.
+Our unit rates for variable charges have generally increased by the same percentage.
+This applies across each tariff type.
+There are different rate increases for our water services and for wastewater services.
+Fixed charges have increased by a higher percentage than variable ‘unit rate’ charges.

-The percentage increases also vary for different tariff and service types.
+The percentage increases also vary for different tariffs and service types.
 This is so that our charges are more consistent for all customers without a meter.
-Find out more in our statement of significant change.
+Find out more in our statement of significant change

 Do the new charges apply to all customers or just specific regions/plans?

-The new charges will apply to everyone in our supply area.
+The new charges apply to everyone in our supply area.

 Will bills go up again soon?
 Will it be increased by the same amount?